sgress454/sails-hook-autoreload/README.md

 This hook is to help with situations where you are rapidly prototyping/tinkering with app code and don't want to have to keep quitting/restarting Sails to see your changes.
 It is not intended to be used in a production environment.  _It also may not work properly in conjunction with other Sails plugins, especially ones that operate on models or watch for file changes!_

+##### Sails 1.0
+From sails 1.0, an error occur when the hook reload models.
+The [following fix](https://github.com/sgress454/sails-hook-autoreload/issues/84#issuecomment-393135923) looks to make you able to use the hook.
+`module.exports.models = { archiveModelIdentity: false }`

 ##### Incompatible plugins

 If your app uses a plugin that adds or modifies models, services, controllers or locales, `sails-hook-autoreload` is unlikely to work properly.
 Here's an incomplete list of such plugins: